nmin11/nmin11/README.md

 ## I'm a Back-end Developer!

 - 🔥 I recently experienced a two-month back-end internship and am trying to get a job again.
-- 🧩 I will learn container infrastructure, learn next.js, and make a project again.
+- 🧩 I will learn algorithm & data structure.
-- ⚽️ 2022 Goal : Getting a job as a back-end developer, Creating my own project
+- ⚽️ 2022 Goal : Getting a job as a back-end developer.
-- 👯 I'm looking for colleagues to join the study group
+- 👯 I'm looking for colleagues to join the study group.

 </br>